sazzadsabbir/Global-AI-Job-Market-Salary-Insights-2025/README.md

 # Global AI Job Market & Salary Insights (2025)
 Excel-Based Analysis & Interactive Dashboard
 ## Introduction
-This project analyzes the 2025 AI Job Market using a Kaggle dataset and presents insights through an interactive Excel dashboard combined with focused data analysis.
-The objective is to understand how AI job opportunities differ across countries, job roles, job types, and industries.
+This project analyzes the global AI job market in 2025 using a structured dataset to uncover patterns in job demand, salary distribution, and industry concentration.
+It combines focused data analysis with an interactive dashboard that allows users to explore AI job opportunities across countries, roles, job types, and industries.

-Users can filter the dashboard by job title, country, and job type, while key KPIs such as median salary, job count, and top hiring industry update dynamically.
-Beyond visualization, the project highlights salary–demand trade-offs, industry dominance, and geographic concentration in the AI job market.
+Key KPIs—including median salary, job count, and top hiring industry—update dynamically based on user-selected filters.
+Beyond visualization, the analysis highlights salary–demand trade-offs, industry dominance, and geographic concentration within the global AI job market, supporting data-driven insights for career and business decision-making.